shababcardinity/fjundzer/README.md

 <br>

 ### ► About us
-Cardinity is a licensed payment institution, active in the European Union, registered on VISA Europe and MasterCard International associations to provide <b>e-commerce credit card processing services</b> for online merchants.
+Cardinity is a licensed payment institution, active in the European Union, registered on VISA Europe and MasterCard International associations to provide <b>e-commerce credit card processing services</b> for online merchants.<br>
 We operate not only as a <u>payment gateway</u> but also as an <u>acquiring Bank</u>.
-With over 10 years of experience in providing reliable online payment services, we continue to grow and improve as a perfect payment service solution for your businesses.
+With over 10 years of experience in providing reliable online payment services, we continue to grow and improve as a perfect payment service solution for your businesses.<br>
-Cardinity is certified as PCI-DSS level 1 payment service provider and always assures a secure environment for transactions.
+Cardinity is certified as PCI-DSS level 1 payment service provider and always assures a secure environment for transactions.<br>

-We assure a safe and cost-effective, all-in-one online payment solution for e-commerce businesses and sole proprietorships.
+We assure a safe and cost-effective, all-in-one online payment solution for e-commerce businesses and sole proprietorships.<br>
 #### Our features
 • Fast application and boarding procedure.
 • Global payments - accept payments in major currencies with credit and debit cards from customers all around the world.